 7.1 The following infections are known as notifiable, Typhoid/Paratyphoid or any other Salmonella infection.
 Amoebic, or Bacillary Dysentery, Staphylococcal infection, and where staff are diagnosed with these, then the Local Authority (Environmental Health Department) must be notified immediately.

-- 7.2 report any medical condition that could affect the safety of themselves or others to their Line Manager. - 7.3 co-operate with management in the implementation of medical and occupational health provisions.
+7.2 report any medical condition that could affect the safety of themselves or others to their Line Manager.